AI Model

 Nine categories of financial analysis questions, organized by difficulty.
 Each tests different aspects of financial reasoning, from basic retrieval to complex multi-step analysis.

-Extract specific data points from filings and reports.
+Extract specific numerical data points from SEC filings and financial statements.

 "What was Tesla's total revenue in FY 2024?"

-"Calculate the 3-year CAGR for Amazon's AWS segment."
+"Analyze the 3-year margin trend for Amazon's AWS segment."

 "Estimate the intrinsic value of MSFT using a DCF with 10% WACC."

-"Model the impact of a 200bp rate hike on regional bank portfolios."
+"Assess the impact of rising rates on regional bank net interest margins."

 Top 3 Models by Category